Tangerinez/MasterMind-Challenge/README.md

      - Win/loss record for a particular player
      - Password authentication on the landing page
      - Easy, Medium, and Hard game mode that is selectable from the landing page
+        - Possibly have like 6 numbers for Easy, 8 for Medium, and 10 for Hard?
      - Timer for specific game modes (Hard mode)
      - Improve hint generator to dynamically generate more hints
 - Scalability: